Veterans’ and Families’ Hubs

 - Grant Opportunity Guidelines

 - Tasmanian feasibility study

 - More information

-In the 25 October 2022 Budget, the Australian Government invested $46.7 million for eight new Veterans’ and Families’ Hubs across the country.
-The commitment include the continuation of work underway to establish hubs in Southeast Queensland and Tasmania.
+In the 25 October 2022 Budget, $46.7 million was committed to establish eight new Veterans’ and Families’ Hubs across the country.
+This included a commitment to continue the work underway to establish hubs in Southeast Queensland and Tasmania.

-The eight new hubs will be established in the following locations:
+The eight new hubs are being established in the following locations:

 - Hawkesbury region, New South Wales;

 - Ipswich, Queensland;

 Completion of the new hubs is expected by mid-2026, with services to veterans and families likely to be provided before this time.

 As the network develops, it presents an opportunity to improve the coordination and delivery of integrated support to veterans and families through government, business and community partnerships.